hailelagi/hailelagi.com/content/hacks/tsunami_one.md

 a shared counter that is incremented and decremented atomically when reading threads are entering and exiting their critical section.

-[†2] Immutability is not necessarily performance bottleneck in a database -- or any application for that matter.
-Flavors of LSM-Tree based persistent key-value stores or append-only Log-Structured Hash Tables have been modelled using functional language semantics in erlang.
+[†2] Immutability is not necessarily a performance bottleneck in a database -- or any application for that matter.
+This is a common misconception about functional languages/semantics.
+Flavors of LSM-Tree based persistent key-value stores or append-only Log-Structured Hash Tables can and have been modelled in erlang.
+It just so happens _this_ key value store's properties are hard to model with functional semantics.

 ## Further Resources